sguldemond/homelab/README.md

 - Autoscaling pods based on activity
     - Demo via interactive UI on My Portal
 - Kafka API implementation with Redpanda
-- Proxmox VE
-    - More nodes for the cluster
-    - Virtual router with BGP support
-    - Setup networking for nodes
-    - Setup failover for nodes

 ## Experiments